Digital r/p/m proposition: four virtual installations

 An installation for the Linnaeus Garden, Uppsala, Sweden.

 About Paul Cullen

-The PCA was established in 2017 to continue an archival process of artworks started by the artist Paul Cullen in 2016.
-While primarily focused on material left by Cullen in his Henderson studio in Auckland, the PCA considers that there is no work of art, however object-based, whose identity can be reduced entirely to its status as a material thing.
-The PCA utilises alternative archival modes to generate explorative methods and categories for structuring content, 3D models and speculative publications.
+Paul Cullen Archive was established in 2017 to continue an archival process of artworks started by the artist in 2016.
+The archive also explores alternative archival modes to generate explorative methods and categories for structuring content, including the creation of 3D models of artworks and speculative publications.